Make Your Company’s M&A Deal Succeed with Legal Due Diligence

 “One of the first things a buyer should do is assemble the buyer’s deal team.
 That team includes lawyers, accountants, investment bankers, key employees, and others,” says Faust.
 “There’s some overlap in what some of these team members can do.
 In light of that, it’s important they work well together so there’s no duplication, but also so that nothing falls through the cracks.”

-Good communication is essential so everyone knows “who’s doing what, and there are no turf wars,” says Faust.
+Good communication is essential to the integration process so everyone knows “who’s doing what, and there are no turf wars,” says Faust.

 “There should be frequent and regular meetings or other communications with team members after setting things up.
-Then, going forward, ensure that information is quickly provided and questions answered to facilitate a smooth transaction.”
+This ensures that information is quickly provided and questions answered to facilitate a smooth transaction.”

 Another thing that can be extremely helpful in the due diligence process is a data room.
 A data room is a virtual repository for all the documents you need in the due diligence process.